 “Yes, you did.
 I’ve only been with two men, too,” Butterfly says, and Davenport nearly chokes on his chicken.
 I throw him a death glare because one look at him and I know he’s recalling that pancake incident from Saturday.
 Jason’s fork stops in midair before he finally says, “You’re kidding.”

 Butterfly shakes her head.
 “I don’t count Whitmore and we all know why.
-After that tragedy, I—like Gail—was not interested, until the smooth snake devil incarnate Edward David showed up.
-I wasted nearly three years of my life on him and he mentally abused me to no end so, again, I was not interested.
+After that tragedy, I—like Gail—wasn’t interested, until the smooth snake devil incarnate Edward David showed up.
+I wasted nearly three years of my life on him and he mentally abused me to no end so, again, I wasn’t interested.
 Just when I decided I wanted to get back in the game, Grey shows up…”

 “Lucky bastard!”
 Jason interjects, causing the table to break out in laughter.